 Dr. Nechama Brand and Dr. Abraham Stein are expert restorative dentists in downtown Chicago.
 After dental school, Dr. Stein completed a residency in prosthodontics making him well-educated in the replacement of missing teeth.
 When treating patients who suffer from damaged or missing teeth, our dentists recommend implant-secured dentures over removable dentures because they offer more long-term benefits.
 When secured by dental implants, full dentures allow for a more secure fit and longer-lasting results.

 Types of Dentures in Chicago

 There are several types of dentures we offer in downtown Chicago.
-During a consultations, the dentist will determine which one you need.
+During a consultation, the dentist will determine which one you need.
 This decision is based on your individual situation.
 A complete treatment plan will be developed for you based on your needs, wants, and budget.
 Your

-Conventional full dentures: These are removable teeth that are fitted after all teeth have been extracted and the gum tissue has healed.
+Conventional full dentures: These are removable teeth that are fitted after all teeth have been extracted, and the gum tissue has healed.
 Your traditional restoration is offered at most dentist offices.

 Immediate dentures: Fabricated and inserted immediately after the teeth are extracted.
 The gum tissue underneath the denture will heal gradually as you wear the immediate restoration.

-Upper denture: Made of acrylic, an upper denture covers the top palate, or the roof of the mouth.
+Upper denture: Made of acrylic, an upper denture covers the top palate or the roof of the mouth.